systemcreator1/systemcreator1/README.md

 - 🌱 I’m currently learning programming, math, science
 - I am currently 14 years old
-- - If anyone wants to talk or needs help you are free to talk to me at ananthkarthik397@gmail.com
+- - If anyone wants to talk or needs help you are free to talk to me at ananthkarthik397@gmail.com -Like to work with electronics and engineering and maths and science